CN-TU/pysdoclust-stream/evaluation_tests/README.md

 ## Dependencies

+These experiments have been run with **Python v3.8.14**.

-In case of conflicts with package-versions, we recommend using a clean python virtual environment:
+To avoid conflicts with package-versions, we recommend using a clean python virtual environment:

         python3 -m venv venv